Premium

 .

 THAT Bollywood is getting bolder by the day is evident from the fact that one filmmaker is actually attempting to remake the hit Hollywood steamy-flick, Wild Things.
 Director Rajat Rawail has signed Milind Soman, Aryan Vaid and sexy Riya Sen to step into the shoes of Matt Dillon, Kevin Bacon and Denise Richards.
-It remains to be seen however, whether the film-makers will go so far so as to include the red-hot three-way love-making scene (which was the highlight of Wild Things) in the desi remake.
+It remains to be seen however, whether the film-makers will go so far so as to include the red-hot three-way love-making scene which was the highlight of Wild Things in the desi remake.
 And no news yet on which Bollywood actress will play the role inspired by the one Neve Campbell played in the original.

 Getting Shetty

 MR Diplomacy Sunil Shetty seems to have decided that enough is enough.
 The actor has been openly complaining about the raw deal he claims he got at the hands of producer Feroz Nadiadwala.
 Shetty says he had decided not to work with Nadiadwala again after they collaborated on Hera Pheri, where he felt the producer sidelined director Priyadarshan completely.
-But Shetty still went ahead and accepted Nadiadwala’s offer to star in Awara Pagal Deewana because he felt Nadiadwala wouldn’t repeat his past behaviour.
-But the actor is angry as hell now, claiming he’s been reduced to a glorified extra in the producer’s latest multi-starrer.
+But Shetty still went ahead and accepted Nadiadwala8217;s offer to star in Awara Pagal Deewana because he felt Nadiadwala wouldn8217;t repeat his past behaviour.
+But the actor is angry as hell now, claiming he8217;s been reduced to a glorified extra in the producer8217;s latest multi-starrer.
 Shetty swears he will never work with Nadiadwala ever again.
 Meanwhile, those in the film trade are whispering that Nadiadwala always intended giving give higher billing to Akshay Kumar, who also stars in Awara Pagal Deewana, and who is a close friend of the producer.

 Trailer Trouble

 ANOTHER person likely to cry foul sometime soon is Mahima Chaudhary, who seems to be completely sidelined from the promotion of her new film Dil Hai Tumhara, which also stars Rekha, Preity Zinta, Jimmy Shergill and Arjun Rampal.
 Both Preity and Mahima were hired for the film after being convinced they had equal roles.
 But the Tauranis of Tips Films, who have produced the film, have focused all the hype on dimpled Zinta, who they have a close bond with ever since they worked with her on Kya Kehna and Soldier.
-Mahima, as a result, finds herself making only a fleeting appearance in the film’s trailers, in which Preity gets maximum footage.
+Mahima, as a result, finds herself making only a fleeting appearance in the film8217;s trailers, in which Preity gets maximum footage.

-Going, going… Govinda!
+Going, going8230; Govinda!

-FROM being the actor who was once on everyone’s list of favourites, Govinda has slipped to becoming an actor neither the distributors nor the movie-going public seems particularly excited about.
+FROM being the actor who was once on everyone8217;s list of favourites, Govinda has slipped to becoming an actor neither the distributors nor the movie-going public seems particularly excited about.
 According to the grapevine, at least four films of the dancing star are stuck in the cans with no distributor willing to shell out even a reasonable sum.
 As a result, even faithful film-makers who flocked to sign him up, are deserting him in favour of newcomers who are likely to arouse some curiosity and interest at the box-office.

 Remake Roster